MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid-overview.md

     - ProfessorKendrick
 ---

-# Portal Management app overview
+# Using Liquid

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-For managing your Power Pages, you will use the Portal Management app.
-For detailed information, go to [Portal Management app overview](/powerapps/maker/portals/configure/configure-portal) in the Power Apps documentation.
+For detailed information on how to use Liquid on your site, go to Liquid overview](/powerapps/maker/portals/liquid/liquid-overview) in the Power Apps documentation.

 [!INCLUDE[faq](../includes/cc-faqs.md)]